debatanu-thakur/debatanu-thakur.github.io/README.md

 ## Website Performance Optimization portfolio project

-Trying to improve the performance of this website
+The project is an optimized version of the Udacity performance optimization project - [frontend-nanodegree-mobile-portfolio](https://github.com/udacity/frontend-nanodegree-mobile-portfolio).